 To apply you will need to have your business details (Companies House or Charity number), the address of your business, the address of where your successful candidates will work (if different to your business address), and the job description of the vacancies you are looking to fill.
 During the application, you will also need to provide supporting information on how the jobs are new jobs, and not replacing existing roles.

 There are many reasons that this could happen and the scheme is there to support young people’s employability, not to claw back funding or penalise employers.
 If a Kickstarter leaves before the end of their six month contract, all you need to do it notify us (and therefore HMRC) that the candidate is no longer with you.
-Then you can employ another Kickstarter and receive the employer candidate placement grant and employee wages for the new candidate.
+If the candidate ends their employment within 6 weeks of starting then the role can be re-opened and a replacement recruited.

 We sure do, please refer to our KickstartGo How The Kickstart Scheme works.

 KickstartGo only accepts applications from registered companies or registered charities.

 Please refer to our KickstartGo How The Kickstart Scheme works page that provides information for first time employers.